 If your reading this, you maybe seeking how to avoid EMC testing by possibly using some EMC testing exemptions.
 Although this brief article will highlight some possible exemptions for testing, you are still responsible for your product.
 The majority of EMC testing performed at EMC Bayswater for the North American market i.e. the United States falls under the requirements of FCC Part 15 (CFR 47) Subpart B. FCC Part 15, Subpart B is for the testing of products that are not transmitters, receivers or transceivers.

 We have successfully calibrated our indoor Outside Area Test site – (iOATS test site) radiated emissions testing chamber to the latest ANSI C63.4: 2014.
-ANSI C63.4: 2014 is the “American National Standard for Methods of Measurement of Radio Noise Emissions from Low-Voltage Electrical and Electronic Equipment” in the Range 9kHz to 40GHz.
+ANSI C63.4: 2014 is the “American National Standard for Methods of Measurement of Radio Noise Emissions from Low-Voltage Electrical and Electronic Equipment” in the range 9kHz to 40GHz for commercial product testing such as FCC Part 15 Subpart B, section 15.109 testing.